 Metro South Health operates a Human Research Ethics Committee (HREC) which provides ethical and scientific review/clearance of research projects.

 The Metro South Health HREC considers both the ethical and scientific validity of proposed research within Metro South Health.
-Under the National Health and Medical Resaerch Council (NHMRC) coordinated National Mutual Acceptance, the Metro South Health HREC can also review for research projects conducted in Queensland, New South Wales, Victoria, Western Australia, Australian Capital Territory and South Australia.
+Under the National Health and Medical Research Council (NHMRC) coordinated National Mutual Acceptance, the Metro South Health HREC can also review for research projects conducted in Queensland, New South Wales, Victoria, Western Australia, Australian Capital Territory and South Australia.

 The Metro South Health HREC aims to:

 The Metro South Health HREC is certified by the NHMRC (registration number EC00167).

 It is constituted and functions in accordance with the NHMRC National Statement of Ethical Conduct in Human Research (2007, Updated 2018) ('National Statement').
-Please see the Ethical and Scientific Review of Human Research Procedure and Metro South Health HREC Terms of Reference.
+Please see the Ethical and Scientific Review of Human Research Procedure and Metro South Health HREC Terms of Reference (PDF, 336.03 KB).

 Metro South Health has adopted the streamlined ethical clearance process for multi-centre research that helps to reduce unnecessary duplication of review of research.